 Pottery Barn had some beautiful blooming branches in their spring catalog.
 I love how they look, but dang…they’re expensive!
-So I decided to make my own blossoming branches.
-Now, if I lived somewhere else I could have gone outside, snipped some perfect branches, and called it a day.
-BUT…I live in South Texas and where trees consist mostly of scraggly cedar bushes.
+If I lived somewhere else I could have gone outside, snipped some perfect branches, thrown them in a vase and called it a day, but I live in south Texas and where trees consist mostly of scraggly cedar bushes.
 While looking online for a cheaper version if the PB branches, an idea started to form.
 I planted a live oak in the backyard a little while back and it totally didn’t make it…

-I know its hard to see, but its there, right in the middle, dead as a doornail.
-Sooo…I chopped it down, brought it inside and got out my glue gun.
+I know its hard to see, but it’s there, right in the middle, dead as a doornail.
+So I chopped it down, brought it inside and got out my glue gun.
 I don’t have any pictures of the process because this was a pre-blog project, but basically all I did was get some faux pink flowers and glue them to my dead little tree.
 My goal was to make it look like a blossoming cherry that you see in springtime.
 I’m not sure if it looks like that, but I like it anyway.
-And it only cost about 5 bucks (suck it Pottery Barn!)
-For the base I found a tall glass thingy at Ross and filled it with rocks from our gravel pit…here is the finished product!
+And it only cost about 5 bucks (take that Pottery Barn)!